Skip to main content

 Since then, I’ve learned two important lessons.

-First, don’t respond to hate mail.
+First, don’t reply.
 Engagement only adds fuel to the fire.
 Now when I receive hate mail, I ignore it and block the sender from my email list.

 Second, and more importantly, when you create anything meaningful, someone, somewhere, will try to make you feel lousy about it.